cms-dev/cms/docs/Configuring a contest.rst

 CMS allows to restrict the set of programming languages available to contestants in a certain contest; the configuration is in the contest page in AWS.

+If necessary, it is possible to apply language restrictions to individual tasks.
+This might be useful for tasks that utilize custom graders.
+Task level restrictions can be enabled in the task page in AWS.

 CMS offers out of the box the following combination of languages: C, C++, Pascal, Java (using a JDK), Python 2 and 3, PHP, Haskell, Rust, C#.

 C, C++ and Pascal are the default languages, and have been tested thoroughly in many contests.